ehrenb/machina-docs/machina/docs/development/worker_development.md

 ## requirements.txt

-Put any Python 3 requirements required by your worker module into requirements.txt and ensure that you copy requirements.txt into the image and 'pip3 install -r requirements.txt' to install the dependencies
+Put any Python 3 requirements required by your worker module into requirements.txt and ensure that you copy requirements.txt into the image and 'pip3 install -r requirements.txt' to install the dependencies.

 ## youranalysismodule.py